Vice Principal: Job Description & Career Info

 Learn how to become a vice principal.
 Research the job description and the education and licensing requirements to find out how to start a career as a vice principal.

 Vice principals, also known as assistant principals, work alongside school principals to manage the administrative and educational components of an elementary, middle or secondary school.
-They regularly interact with teachers, students and members of the community.
-Many vice principals deal with student discipline issues, which can be stressful.
-They must be adept in motivating students to turn negative behaviors into more positive actions.
+They regularly interact with teachers, students and members of the community so they need excellent communications and interpersonal skills.
+Vice principals also need leadership and negotiation skills to deal with student discipline issues.
+They must be adept in motivating students to turn negative behaviors into positive actions.
+Most assistant principals will need to have school budgeting and finance knowledge as well.

 |Degree Level||Master's degree|